flexanalytics/flexit-docs/docs/readme.md

 3. Click the plus button in the top-left panel to add a visualization.
 Find and add the *Area Chart (100% Stacked)* report.
 4. Repeat the step above, adding *Scatter Plot (with regression)* to the top-right panel and *Sankey Chart* to the bottom panel
 5. That's it!
 Save your dashboard, or keep making it great...

+> Check out the [Dashboarding User Guide](dashboard.md) to learn everything about creating dashboards

 ![](/img/start_createdashboard.gif)